eluv-io/content-bitcode/examples/README.md

             nlohmann::json j = nlohmann::json::parse(retval);
             return ctx->make_success(j);
 ```
-The code above create a std::stringstream or a stream based on a stream.
+The code above create a std::stringstream or a stream based on a string.
 The operator `<<` provides a convenient mechanism to add new elements to the stream.
-Note the strings are streamed accordingly to the stream and then a memory buffer is created based on the stream and written back to the fabric and not simply returned.
-The WriteOutput mehod on the context ensures that all output is directed to the response.
+Note the strings are streamed in order.
+The stream is then converted to a memory buffer which is then written back to the fabric.
+The WriteOutput method on the BitCodeCallContext ensures that all output is directed appropriately to the http response.

 ## Next Steps

 At this point you should have some idea of what Eluvio's Content Fabric bitcode API looks like.
-You are familiar with the details of how to author and wire up an Http request on a content object that provides a stateful game to an http consumer.
+You are familiar with the details of how to author and wire up an http request on a content object that provides a stateful game to an http consumer.
 We encourage you to explore some of the other bitcode modules we have provided as they demonstrate a wide range of problems and solutions.

 [static video/audio](../bitcode/avmaster/avmaster2000.cpp)